Anuragkurve/Anuragkurve/README.md

 <h2 align="left">Hi 👋!
-My name is Anurag Kurve and I'm a Software Eningeer from Nagpur, India</h2>
+My name is Anurag Kurve and I'm a Senior Software Eningeer from Nagpur, India</h2>

 ###